How To Clean When You Have No Motivation

 Why Cleaning Feels Impossible When You Have No Motivation

-Why “just do it” doesn’t work
+Why “just do it” Doesn’t Work

 When our nervous system is overwhelmed, our brain isn’t resisting the task; rather, it’s protecting itself.
 That is a clear example of how everybody's executive function drops, and decision-making feels impossible.

 Even choosing where to start can feel like standing at the bottom of a mountain with tired legs.
-So when someone says “just get it done,” it can feel like failure layered on top of exhaustion.
+So when someone says “just get it done,” it can feel like failure layered on top of exhaustion, but it has nothing to do with being lazy.
+On the contrary, it is our nervous system asking for less.

-And then another, and distracted myself from the task by enjoying the smell of my scented dish soap.
+I turned the water on, and I washed one dish.
+And then another, and I distracted myself from the task by enjoying the smell of my scented dish soap.
+Not because I wanted to, but because I stopped asking myself to want to, and I just START.

 If motivation isn’t there tonight…